SuaMusica/stac/website/docs/widgets/chip.md

 # Chip

-The Mirai Chip allows you to build a Flutter Chip widget using JSON.
+The Stac Chip allows you to build a Flutter Chip widget using JSON.
 To know more about the Chip widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/Chip-class.html).

 ## Properties